Manage discounts

 Pressing the + icon in one of the layers prompts you to create a discount.
 Based on your role functionalities you'll then be allowed to either select Creating new discount (from scratch), Create discount from template (a discount with some prefilled and non-editable discount variables), or you'll have both choices available.
 Editing discounts also flows similarly.

 After making a selection (from template or new), tapping next will take you through some steps.
-For new it'll be five to six steps as follows:
+For new it'll be five or six steps depending on your choices.

 General information